 Multivariate Anisotropic Translation Invariant Spaces on the Torus

 In my PhD thesis (PDF, 4.5 MB, in german) I investigated translation invariant spaces on anisotropic lattices, a corresponding fast Fourier transform as well as periodic wavelets and a fast wavelet transform.
-The corresponding wavelets are anisotropic and they are obtained by smapling smooth functions in the Fourier domain and hence have certain lkocalization properties in time.
-Especially a generalization of the de la Vallee Poussin mean to the anisotropic mutlivariate case is derived and their corresponding wavelets are derived.
+The corresponding wavelets are anisotropic and they are obtained by sampling smooth functions in the Fourier domain and hence have certain localization properties in time.
+Especially a generalization of the de la Vallee Poussin mean to the anisotropic multivariate case is derived and their corresponding wavelets are derived.